310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% img /img/es/eventstory/tropical/transform4_3.jpg %}

 {% bubble Chiaki frustrated %}
-Sengoku, what do I have to do in order to become a soothing presence…!?
+Sengoku, what do I have to do in order to become a much more soothing presence…!?

 I’m not doing enough to create the atmosphere that Takamine desires!
 I also want to give off a gentle aura, just like you and Kanata!
 {% endbubble %}